Skip to main content

 1,840 to 2,640 qualified leads a month.
 No new ad spend.

-An ~8,500-SKU industrial hydraulics distributor came in with qualified inbounds flat at 1,840 a month and AI Overviews citing its manufacturers instead of its own category pages.
-Six months of catalog and AI-search engineering later, January closed at 2,640 — +43.5% on the August baseline, with paid budget held flat.
+An ~8,500-SKU hydraulics distributor was stuck at 1,840 qualified inbounds a month.
+AI Overviews were citing its manufacturers, not its own category pages.
+Six months of catalog and AI-search work later, January closed at 2,640.
+That’s +43.5% over the August baseline, and we didn’t add a dollar of ad spend.

 Catalog AIAI Search & GEOAug 2024 – Jan 2025